How do you handle design feedback?

 In terms of image annotation, MarkUp.io supports a wide range of file formats, including JPG, JPEG, PNG, GIF, SVG, BMP, PSD, AI, EPS, TIFF, RTF, and PPTX.

 To make your proofing process even easier, MarkUp.io also has a Loom integration that lets you attach quick video explanations to your comments.

 With MarkUp.io, there’s no such thing as an annotation task that’s too difficult. 😉

 MarkUp.io offers two paid plans.

-The Pro plan is optimal thanks to its enhanced organizational capabilities via Folders (with other features – like integrations – in the pipeline).
-It’s $49 per month and can be used by teams of any size as its pricing covers unlimited users with no extra cost.
+The Pro plan is optimal thanks to its enhanced organizational capabilities via Folders (and other features, like integrations).
+It’s $25 per month and can be used by teams of any size as its pricing covers unlimited users with no extra cost.